hemisemidemipresent/cyberquincy/parser/README.md

 The above parsing structure would be looking for a 3-argument invocation of `q!<command>` with a natural number, a mode (like "impoppable"), and a map (like "cube") but not necessarily in that order; `q!<command> abr cube 3` would parse successfully here.
 Note that none of the arguments are optional; all 3 must be there.

 There are two other parsers to be aware of. `OptionalParser` takes in 1. a parser and 2. a default value if the parsing fails.
 The default value must be a value that the parser accepts (see examples below to understand).
-The default value can be excluded though, so if the parsing fails to parse using the provided concrete parser, it'll just skip over it entirely and not parse anything.
+The default value _can_ be excluded though, so if the `OptionalParser` fails to parse its corresponding argument using the provided concrete parser (`ModeParser` in the following examples), it'll just skip over it entirely and not parse anything.
 Here are two basic examples:

 This: